Bkaur12/GMRT-tutorials/docs/source/HIabsv0.rst

    *Screenshot of plotms for uvdist vs amp (corrected).
 Note that there is a lot of bad data, and baselines are jumping.*

-As there are not many obvious visible bad data, we can run a round of automated flagger ``rflag`` on the calibrator fields.
+We can manually flag the bad baselines, or run a round of automated flagger ``rflag`` on the calibrator fields.

 .. code-block::

    tget flagdata
+   default
    vis='1543+480.ms'
    mode='rflag'
    field='0,1'